 Every stock option has an exercise price (also called a strike price), which is the price an employee pays to purchase one share.
 The IRS requires that the exercise price must be at least the fair market value (FMV) of one share when you give the employee their grant.
 This means if your shares were worth $0.25 when an employee started, that’s the minimum amount they can pay to exercise their option to purchase one share—even if your company’s shares become more valuable over time.

 How is FMV determined?

-A 409A valuation sets the FMV of a company’s common stock, and this price is used as the strike price for option grants.
+409A valuations are often used to determine the FMV.
+Most companies use this price as the strike price for option grants.

 How do companies keep track of employee equity?

-Understanding equity and ownership is something founders need to prioritize as soon as they’re ready to incorporate and distribute stock among co-founders, early investors, employees, and beyond.
-Knowing the basics will help founders start their companies off on the right track, avoid a broken cap table, and reduce their legal fees.
+Understanding equity and ownership is something you need to prioritize when you’re ready to incorporate and distribute stock to co-founders, early investors, and employees.
+Knowing the basics can help you start your companies off on the right track, avoid broken cap tables, and reduce your legal fees.

 If you’re just getting started, your lawyer can onboard you onto Carta Launch, where you can manage your cap table for free.
 It’s available for companies with up to 25 stakeholders that have raised up to $1M.
 Learn more about Launch or contact your lawyer to get set up.

 Special thanks to Steven Kakowski for writing the first version of this article.

 Personalized tax and equity support

 Tax Advisory, an addition to Carta’s cap table, provides your employees with personalized equity-based tax support.